tjpeden/express-resource-new/Readme.md

       /* ... */
     });

-Now in the `./controllers` directory you can put your "controllers" with one or more of the following supported actions:
+Now in the `./controllers` directory you can put your "controllers" with one or more of the following supported actions as follows:

 `./controllers/articles/index.js`